7 Ways Innoslate Improves Systems Engineering

 DILBERT from Sunday March 28, 2004

 What Pointy-Haired Boss fails to realize is that quality and the rest of his priorities are not mutually exclusive and can be done concurrently.
-A quality system is one that is safe, that is law abiding, and is financially viable.
-Quality should also be added to these factors, making sure that the extra bit of design work is worthwhile.
-All of these factors when properly combined together with good design and engineering produce a quality system.
+A quality system is one that is safe, law-abiding, and financially viable.
+Quality should also be considered in these factors, ensuring that the additional design work is worthwhile.
+All of these factors, when properly combined with good design and engineering, produce a quality system.

 Quality Assurance is not just a set of procedures but a philosophy that should be woven into every stage of a product's lifecycle.
 The examples from Mazda and Ford illustrate that quality goes beyond meeting specifications—it involves a holistic approach that considers long-term reliability, customer satisfaction, and overall lifecycle costs.
 By embedding quality into the design, procurement, manufacturing, and even the user experience, organizations can avoid costly defects and deliver superior products.